-Here’s what these three beautiful Irish sages have to say about living life to the fullest.
+Here’s what these three beautiful Irish sages say about living life to the fullest.

 Mother of 2, Grandmother of 3, Single Parent

 I’ve no interest in being young again.
 That’s written with my blood!
-I do want to be 60 only because that was the last time my knees could take me dancing without a hitch.
-78 is a great year but 60 will always be my best.
+I want to be 60 only because that was the last time my knees could take me dancing without a hitch.
+78 is a great year, but 60 will always be my best.
 I’ve always wanted to get to this age… I don’t worry about the shi* that I used to worry about in my twenties.
-I’m cozy where I am and I’m comfortable with myself.
+I’m cozy where I am, and I’m comfortable with myself.

 I’d marry me!

-Here’s what I have to say to all the young women out there.
+Here’s what I must say to all the young women out there.

 But what I did well was sew.
 It seemed like a crazy idea to make clothes for someone else.
 I wasn’t a trained seamstress.
-Though I knew how to work a needle.
-With just the equivalent of $10 at that time, I bought fabric.
-Turned them into four short skirts.
+However, I knew how to work a needle.
+I bought the fabric at just the equivalent of $10, then.
+I turned them into four short skirts.
 Friends paid $20 each.

 The following week, they brought friends along.
 It grew from there.
 And I made my rent.

 What did I learn?
-I never failed.
-Well, at least I never considered anything a failure.
+I always succeeded.
+Well, at least I always considered everything a success.
 It was a ridiculous concept for me because it was never an option.
-I had no time to mope or cry either.
+I had no time to mope or cry, either.
 If I wallowed in self-pity, my tears wouldn’t bring in any money.
 And I had my children to think of.

 It was difficult raising two kids alone.
-Most times, I’d skip breakfast (and dinner) so my girls could eat.
+I’d usually skip breakfast (and dinner), so my girls could eat.

 We moved from survival to comfort only in my 50s.
 And here’s what I think.
 Life is short.
 Do what you need to do.
 Get up and show up no matter how you feel.
 Consistency is key.
 And when things get better… pay it forward.

 I took a different route.
-Wanted to see what the big deal was about New York.
-Stayed for 35 years.
+I wanted to see what the big deal was about New York.
+I stayed for 35 years.

 Born and raised in a tiny village, I was the third of 11 children.
 My parents were hardcore farmers.
 We were left to figure things out on our own.
-We were expected to do well in school but we also weren’t limited.
-Nothing was off-limits so I was raised without fear.
+We were expected to do well in school but weren’t limited.
+Nothing was off-limits, so I was raised without fear.

-So I did that, traveled all over Europe and Africa and became a writer.
+So I did that, traveled Europe and Africa, and became a writer.
 Freelance at first.
 I still don’t know how I managed with little money.
 Fell in love with a handsome Irish boy on the way.
 Went our different ways after a year.

 Two months rent and a bit to tide you over for those days… I was bored for half my life.
-You know just stop worrying about getting older.
+You know, stop worrying about getting older.
 Worry more about being boring.
-Do the right things… Live simply.
+Do the right things… Live.
 Work hard.
 Take care of yourself.
 You know what to do.
-Eat right and do aerobics or that thing you girls love doing whatever you call that.
+Eat right and do aerobics or that thing you girls love doing, whatever you call that.
 Be a woman.
 Hate on me all you like.
 But make your husband feel like the man.
 You’re the queen.
 You call the shots in private.
 There will never be a perfect time to have children.
-Go have them.
+Have them.
 Learn to forgive.
 It’s for yourself.
-Use the china.
+Use china.
 Be open to new things.
 Keep that ego in control.
 Many challenges get easier with age.
 Do everything with love.
-Makes everything taste better.
+It makes everything taste better.
 Believe me!
 And moisturize.

-If you could give your younger self a piece of advice, what would it be?
+If you could give your younger self advice, what would it be?
 Let us know in the comments section below!
 We’d be thrilled to hear from you.